On Regularizability and its Application to Online Control of Unstable LTI Systems: Simulations

-where the elements of $\Delta A$ are sampled from a normal distribution $\mathcal{N}(0,0.05)$ and $\oomega_t\sim \mathcal{N}(0,0.01)$ denotes the process noise.
-Note that even though the nominal dynamics is known in this example, the proposed machinery makes no such \textit{a priori} estimate, and assumes a completely unknown dynamics $A+\Delta A$.
-The original controller for the unperturbed system in each mode is assumed to be a closed-loop infinite horizon \ac{LQR} with states and inputs weights $Q=R=I$ (since the dynamics is already normalized).
+where the elements of $\Delta A$ are sampled from a normal distribution $\mathcal{N}(0,0.05)$, and $\oomega_t\sim \mathcal{N}(0,0.01)$ denotes the process noise.
+Note that even though the nominal dynamics is known in this example, the proposed machinery makes no such \textit{a priori} estimate, and assumes a completely unknown dynamics $A_{\text{new}} \coloneqq A+\Delta A$. { The original controller for the unperturbed system in each mode is assumed to be a closed-loop infinite horizon \ac{LQR} with state and input weights $Q=I$ and $R =10^{-7}$. }

-We now aim to regulate the unstable system $A_{\text{new}} \coloneqq A+\Delta A$ from random initial states (where each state is sampled from $\mathcal{N}(0, 10.0)$).
-Note that both the original system and the perturbed system have effective input characteristic that make them regularizable (with $\rho(\widetilde{A}) = 0.998 $ and $\rho(\widetilde{A}_\text{new}) = 0.881 $ for ND-PA mode, and $\rho(\widetilde{A}) = 0.998 $ and $\rho(\widetilde{A}_{\text{new}}) = 0.876 $ for ND-UA mode).
-The resulting state trajectories for ND-PA and ND-UA modes are demonstrated in \Cref{fig:x-29-ND-PA} and \ref{fig:x-29-ND-UA}, respectively.
-Without using \ac{DGR} the norm of the state $\|\x_t\|$ would grow rapidly (red curve) as the unknown system is unstable and the original control laws fail.\footnote{Since the LQR solution, in general, may have small stability margins for general parameter perturbations \cite{zhou1996robust}.} As the plots suggest, with \ac{DGR} in the feedback loop {(with choice of $\alpha = 0$),\footnote{The positive choice for $\alpha$ adjusts the algorithm to compromise the regulation of states in order to decrease 2-norm of the input.
-This may lead to larger upper bound specially when the system is unstable.}} the unstable modes can be suppressed resulting in stabilization of the system (norm of the states in this case is demonstrated in black and each the state is depicted in faded color).
-Up to step $t=30$ (shown with vertical dashed-line), enough data is generated in order to estimate the new system dynamics since the dimension of the augmented system is only $8$ and the dynamic noise is relatively small.
-Now for the sake of comparison, one can replace \ac{DGR} with a closed-loop infinite horizon \ac{LQR} controller, with some cost-weights $Q$ and $R$ (here we set $Q=R=I$) which is obtained using the new estimate of the system dynamics; in this case, only norm of the states is depicted in blue for comparison.
+We now aim to regulate the unstable system $A_{\text{new}}$ from random initial states (where each state is sampled from $\mathcal{N}(0, 10.0)$).
+Note that both the original system and the perturbed system have effective input characteristics that make them regularizable (with $\rho(\widetilde{A}) = 0.998 $ and $\rho(\widetilde{A}_\text{new}) = 0.927 $ for ND-PA mode, and $\rho(\widetilde{A}) = 0.998 $ and $\rho(\widetilde{A}_{\text{new}}) = 0.932 $ for ND-UA mode).
+The resulting state trajectories for ND-PA and ND-UA modes are demonstrated in Figures~\ref{fig:x-29-ND-PA} and \ref{fig:x-29-ND-UA}, respectively.
+Without \ac{DGR}, the norm of the state $\|\x_t\|$ would grow rapidly (red curve) as the unknown system is unstable and the original control laws fail.\footnote{Since the LQR solution, in general, may have small stability margins for general parameter perturbations \cite{zhou1996robust}.} As the plots suggest, with \ac{DGR} in the feedback loop {(with the choice of $\alpha = 5\times 10^{-7}$)},\footnote{The positive choice for $\alpha$ adjusts the compromise between state regulation and reducing the 2-norm of the input.
+This may lead to a larger upper bound on the state regulation specially when the system is unstable.} the unstable modes can be suppressed resulting in stabilization of the system (the norm of the states in this case is demonstrated in black and each state is depicted in faded color).